-The Cathedral of Santiago de Compostela has been a UNESCO World Heritage Site since 1985, although it remains a very important monument for centuries for the Catholic tradition.
-It is here that the tomb of the Apostle Santiago is located, which is why it has been one of the largest places of religious pilgrimage in the world for hundreds of years.
+The Cathedral of Santiago de Compostela has been a UNESCO World Heritage Site since 1985, although it has been a very important monument for centuries for the Catholic tradition.
+It is here where the tomb of St. James the Apostle is located, so it has been one of the major places of religious pilgrimage in the world for hundreds of years.

-Some of the most interesting aspects of the Cathedral are its imposing and detailed Facade of the Obradoiro, the famous Romanesque-style Pórtico de la Gloria, the facade of Azabachería, the facade of the Silverware, the Clock Tower, the main chapel, the crypt Sepulcral or the famous Botafumeiro.
-The cathedral presents various internal and external structural problems, so it is possible that part of the facade is hidden behind some scaffolding.
+Some of the most interesting aspects of the Cathedral are its imposing and detailed Obradoiro Façade, the famous Romanesque Portico de la Gloria, the Azabachería façade, the Platerías façade, the Clock Tower, the main chapel, the sepulchral crypt or the famous Botafumeiro.

 When we, the French nation, want to enter the basilica of the Apostle, we do so through the northern gate.
 In front of this entry, next the Camino is the hospital for poor pilgrims in Santiago, and at the other side of the street, there is an atrium, reached by going down 9 steps.
 At the bottom of the staircase of the atrium, there is a remarkable fountain, incomparable to all others worldwide.
 This fountain sits on three stone steps, which hold the most beautiful cup of circular stone, and, concaves, like a bucket or bowl, of such great size that I imagine fifteen people can comfortably swim inside.

 Chapter IX of Book V of the Codex Calixtino